 The second class of claimants is made up of those people who qualify as heirs under Nevada’s the laws of intestate succession.
 N.R.S.
 134.030 et seq.
 Each heir can recover for his or her own “grief or sorrow, loss of probable support, companionship, society, comfort and consortium, and damages for pain, suffering or disfigurement of the decedent”.
 N.R.S.
 41.085(4).
 Fiancées, unmarried partners, un-adopted stepchildren, foster children or anyone else that does not qualify as an intestate heir may not recover for wrongful death, even if they are beneficiaries under the decedent’s will, or were wholly dependent on the decedent.

 The claims of the Estate and the heirs are often brought in the same law suit, but don’t need to be.
 A settlement with the Estate does not release the individual claims of the heirs and vice versa.
 Most importantly, while the statute of limitations for wrongful death actions is two years, the statute is tolled during for any heir that is a minor.
 While the Estate must file its suit within two years of the death, a minor heir’s statute will not expire until two years after the minor reaches the age of 18.

 When dealing with a wrongful death case it is critical that all potential heirs be identified; and included in any settlement.
 A settlement which does not include all potential parties leaves an insured and his insurer at risk for future litigation.

 For more information on Wrongful Death in Nevada CLICK HERE.

-Mills & Associates is experienced in defending wrongful death claims in Nevada.
+Mike Mills is experienced in defending wrongful death claims in Nevada.
 Please contact us with any questions that you might have.